digirati-co-uk/digital-preservation-docs/sequence-diagrams/create-deposit.md

 DLIP-UI is talking to an internal API separate from the storage API.
 This extra participant not shown in this view.

+The Upload Component is running in the user's browser to manage the bulk upload of files.
+It's part of the DLIP UI Web Application, aka Deposit Service.

 ```mermaid
 sequenceDiagram
     actor A as Staff